 It’s natural: Do fish in the wild have bare bottom habitat?
 No. So, by using any kind of substrate you are creating a natural environment for your fish.

-Plants need substrate: Plants takes in nutrition from their root through aquarium substrates i.e. aquarium soil.
+Plants need substrate: Plants take in nutrition from their root through aquarium substrates i.e. aquarium soil.

 Aquarium Substrates Types